bharath-akurathi/bharath-akurathi/README.md

 💼 Projects & Contributions
 --------
+- AI-Powered Fact-Checking System: Developing an advanced tool to verify web content using AI, voice detection, deepfake identification, and blockchain for secure and reliable data validation.
 - AI-Driven Research Engine for Commercial Courts: Building a powerful tool to assist in legal research and analysis using AI.
 This project aims to streamline legal processes and provide insightful data for commercial courts.
 - ML-based Virtual Therapist: Contributed to developing a virtual therapist that utilizes machine learning algorithms to provide mental health support, offering users personalized and data-driven guidance.
 - CS50 Course Projects: Actively working on various projects as part of the CS50 course, contributing to the vibrant CS50 community.